ta-hughes/oregoninvasiveshotline/README.md

 ### Regular maintenance tasks

-This project ships with a crontab which handles scheduling of several regular tasks:
+This project ships with a celerybeat configuration which handles scheduling of several regular tasks:

 - Clearing expired HTTP sessions
 - Generates icons for uploaded images
-- Rebuilds the Elasticsearch index

 ### Email notifications